zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec08.md

-A DNSSEC signed zone should have a DNSKEY RRset in the zone apex ([RFC 4035][RFC 4035#section-2.1], section 2.1) and that RRset should be signed by a key that matches one of records in the DNSKEY RRset ([RFC 4035][RFC 4035#section-2.2], section 2.2).
+A DNSSEC signed zone should have a DNSKEY RRset in the zone apex ([RFC 4035][RFC 4035#section-2.1], section 2.1) and that RRset should be signed by a key that matches one of the records in the DNSKEY RRset ([RFC 4035][RFC 4035#section-2.2], section 2.2).

 This test case will verify if the *Child Zone* meets that